joolstorrentecalo/gitlab-foss/doc/user/project/autocomplete_characters.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/36705) in GitLab 13.9: you can search using the full name in user autocomplete.

 The autocomplete characters provide a quick way of entering field values into Markdown fields.
 When you start typing a word in a Markdown field with one of the following characters, GitLab progressively autocompletes against a set of